sophieclayton/OEAS805_envdatasci/homework/HW4_classification.md

 Following the method that we have discussed in class, build an MLPClassifier model to predict the target variable from the feature data.

 ## Part 2 (30 points): Explore hyperparameter space
-You will explore the parameter space of the <mark>XXXX</mark> model and determine the combination(s) of number of layers and number of neurons that yield the best model accuracy score.
+You will explore the parameter space of the MLPClassifier model and determine the combination(s) of number of layers and number of neurons that yield the best model accuracy score.

 * Produce a figure that illustrates the results of your analysis.
 Write a short paragraph explaining your results.
 If more than one combination of layers/neurons results in a high accuracy score (>0.9), discuss which combination of layers/neurons you would use and why.